 Practical Dialogues

 Practical Dialogues was helpful in that Gino had access to a fully equipped printing studio where he could experiment with different print processes most of which he had used previously.
-Etching, Spit bite, stone lythography and drypoint were the techniques he gravitated to enabling him to understand the potential for there use in: installation, sculpture, word drawings and online possibilities.
-Gino was introduced me to the technique of spit bite by Sue Baker-Kenton and discovered a way of working that he wouldn’t have considered before.
-Gino's main priority was to be able to independently use the process and materials of each.
-Gino had previously also used digital printing technologies but for him – like the emperor’s new clothes – they became predictable, meaningless and persistently lacking in surface dynamics that could evolve intelligently.
+Etching, spit bite, stone lithography and drypoint were the techniques he investigated.
+This enabled him to understand the potential use for each process in installation, sculpture, word drawings and transactional online work.

-What better way to challenge the simulacra of contemporary art than use a method of duplication, which is complicit in Baudrillard’s world - referenced and commodified duplication.
-Prints, independently orientated, echoing Who?
-What?
-Why?
 For the contemporary artist entertainment, sensation, decoration and visual spectacle are standards.
-Human vulnerability to technology and its inevitable conditioning is easier when entertainment eases and sanitises the human consciousness, particularly in an increasingly insular world.
+Human vulnerability to technology and its inevitable conditioning is easier when entertainment eases and sanitises the human consciousness, particularly in an increasingly insular art world.
 A world of interiors rather than exteriors.

 Sue Baker Kenton was the lead artist for Practical Dialogues you can find out more about her by visiting her website: Sue Baker Kenton